UCSD-LabStream/Frontend/frontend/src/Documentation/stud_booking.md

 ## Behavior
 - Only one slot can be selected
-- Button disabled unless a slot is selected
-- Spinner shown during submission
+- `Select` button is only enabled for available slots
 - Error messages for no slot selected or failed booking

 ## Dependencies